How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 Checking Your Zoning

-The first thing you should do before anything else when starting a glamping business in the US or Canada is check your zoning.
+The first thing you should do when starting a glamping business in North America is to check your zoning.
 Failing to do so could lead to you wasting a ton of money.
 To explain why, we’ll briefly introduce the zoning system itself.

 What Is Zoning?